sukriti95/Business-Insight-360/README.md

 -Data integration from various sources like Excel/CSV files, MySQL database, etc.

+# outcome
-**outcome** - By using this report, decisions can be taken based on the data.
+- By using this report, decisions can be taken based on the data.
 Further it will help in answering n number of why questions based on the situations.